Surrogacy laws by country: Malaysia

 Surrogacy is currently prohibited by fatwa issued by National Council of Islamic Religious Affairs in 2008.

 The Netherlands

 Altruistic surrogacy is legal in the Netherlands.
-Only commercial surrogacy is illegal in Belgium and the Netherlands.
+Commercial surrogacy is illegal in the Netherlands.
 Although altruistic surrogacy is legal, there is only one hospital taking in couples and there are extremely strict rules to get in.
-This makes a lot of couples seek their treatment outside the Netherlands or Belgium.
+This makes a lot of couples seek their treatment outside the Netherlands.